 Safety legislation is designed to protect the employees/workers, the public and the environment.

 Compliance with legislation helps prevent personal injuries, fines and legal actions.
-Our HSE Management System and Programs are developed to assure compliance with Federal, Provincial, and Local Regulations.
-Particular emphasis on the British Columbia Worker's Compensation Act and the Occupational Health and Safety, Regulations and Guidelines; Alberta's Occupational Health and Safety Act, Regulation and Code that apply to our operations.
+Our HSE Management System and Programs are developed to assure compliance with Federal, Provincial, and

+Local Regulations.
+Particular emphasis on the British Columbia Worker's Compensation Act and the

-ITC will develop and maintain a compliant HSE Management System and ensure that employees have ready access to relevant legislation.
+Occupational Health and Safety, Regulations and Guidelines; Alberta's Occupational Health and Safety ready access to relevant legislation.
 ITC will ensure copies of the provincial act, code and regulations are readily available at all our locations.
 All employees and Trade Contractor's workers will be made aware of the location.